awslabs/aws-servicebroker-documentation/getting-started.md

 ```

-If you're running this from an EC-2 Instance, edit the  `run_latest_build.sh` script and set the `HOSTNAME` to the EC-2 instance's public DNS hostname
+If you're running the OpenShift cluster from an EC-2 Instance, edit the helper script and set `HOSTNAME` to the EC2 public DNS hostname.

 ```bash
 vi run_latest_build.sh
 ```

 e.g.

 ```bash
 HOSTNAME=my-aws-ose-test.ec2.mydomain.com
 ```

-Visit [https://$HOSTNAME:8443](https://$HOSTNAME:8443) to login (default username: `admin`, default password: `admin`)
+Once the AWS Broker is deployed, visit [https://$HOSTNAME:8443](https://$HOSTNAME:8443) to login (default username: `admin`, default password: `admin`)

-### CatASB (for development and testing)
+# Development Deployment Instructions

+## CatASB - Basis
-[CatASB](https://github.com/fusor/catasb) is a collection of ansible playbooks, which will automate the creation of your OpenShift environment with greater ability to customize your setup.
-In short, you will edit and customize a configuration YAML file, and run an ansible playbook with a script.
+[CatASB](https://github.com/fusor/catasb) is a collection of Ansible playbooks which will automate the creation of an OpenShift environment containing the Service Catalog and the AWS Broker.

+To deploy this way, you first will edit a configuration YAML file to customize the automation to your needs, and then run a shell script which will trigger an Ansible playbook.

 First, clone the `catasb` git repository